Staffbase/plugins-sdk-php/README.md

     }
 }

-// pass it to the PluginSession on csontruction as the last paramter
+// pass it to the PluginSession on construction as the last paramter
 $remoteCallHandler = new RemoteCallHandler($db);
 $session = new PluginSessiona(PLUGIN_ID, $secret, $sessionHandler, null, $remoteCallHandler);